Ivermectin paste is formulated for animals and is not approved or safe for human use without medical supervision.

 Legal and Medical Recommendations Regarding Ivermectin Paste Use in Humans

-Authorities including the U.S. Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and many national health agencies explicitly advise against using veterinary ivermectin products in people.
+Authorities including the U.S. Food and Drug Administration (FDA), Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and many national health agencies advise against using veterinary ivermectin products in people.

 The Pharmacology Behind Ivermectin’s Action in Humans Compared to Animals